 Modest hatching of the nests in the Everglades

-In its last newsletter (n°14), the FDB told you about disturbances in American crocodile hatching in the Everglades.
+In its last newsletter (n°14), the The Explorers Foundation told you about disturbances in American crocodile hatching in the Everglades.
 Now it’s time to make the assessment on the global hatching period.
 Last summer, the research team of the University of Florida found and marked approximately 330 hatchlings.
 On the 95 confirmed nests, only 55 hatched successfully.
 The rest of the nests failed due to particularly bad weather conditions such as Isaac storm which made the eggs inundated.

 Bouquet of American crocodile hatchlings (© University of Florida)

 - In August, 2012 -

 Disturbance in American crocodile hatching